buddydev/bp-force-profile-photo/readme.txt

 = How it works:- =

 It checks if a users is logged in and whether they have a phofile photo or not.
 If they have not uploaded a profile photo, It redirects them to the Change avatar( or Change Profile Photo ) screen on their profile.
-The user will only be able to use the site after they upload a profile photo. **Site Admin ** user accounts are exception.
+The user will only be able to use the site after they upload a profile photo. **Site Admin** user accounts are exception.
 They can use the site without uploading avatar.

 == Installation ==

-**This section describes how to install the plugin and get it working.**

 1. Download the zip file and extract
 1. Upload `bp-force-profile-photo` directory to the `/wp-content/plugins/` directory